-Are you planning to visit South Korea?
-We know that you might be really thrilled to explore a new country, you might want to remind yourself that it is going to be different from your home country.
+Are you planning to visit Korea?
+We know that you’re really thrilled to explore a new country, but you might want to remind yourself that there are certain things which are considered not acceptable in Korea.
 Here are 10 things you should never do in South Korea.

 1. Speak Loudly in Public

 This sounds like something you already know, but we just want to remind you again!

 This applies especially if you are using public transport as it is considered rude when you speak too loudly.

 If you sit at certain spots at public transportations, you might get some harsh looks or even worst, yelled at.

 Whether it is on the bus or subway, there are seats marked for the elderly, disable and pregnant women.